Introduction

 1. add a new role server to the composition

-2. setup the NFS server on the server
+2. setup the PFS server on the server role

-3. mount the NFS server on the compute nodes
+3. mount the PFS export on the compute nodes

 Add a role to the composition